PamixSun/pamixsun.github.io/about.md

 permalink: /about/
 ---

 Xu Sun received the B.Eng. and M.Eng. degrees from School of Automation, Guangdong University of Technology, Guangzhou, China in 2013 and 2016, respectively.
-He is currently working as a research assistant at the Department of Electrical and Electronic Engineering, the University of Hong Kong, Hong Kong.
+He was a research assistant at the Department of Electrical and Electronic Engineering, the University of Hong Kong, Hong Kong, from 2016 October to to 2017 July.
+He is currently a senior researcher with Guangzhou Shiyuan Electronics Ltd., GUangzhou.
-His research interests include statistical signal processing, statistical learning theory and intelligent systems.
+His research interests include medical image analysis, statistical learning theory and intelligent systems.

 You can also find him on a variety of other places across the Internet: